TimSusa/midi-bricks/packages/midi-bricks-electron/README.md

-# midi-bricks electron app
+# midi-bricks-electron

-Much thanks to https://github.com/HaNdTriX for establishing this!
+Special thanks to https://github.com/HaNdTriX for establishing this!

 ## Install